Cuba starter pack

 $300 for a week in HAVANA

-People often ask me if Cuba is expensive, and the best response I can give is: it depends.
+People often ask me if Cuba is expensive, and the best response we can give is: it depends.
 Saving money in Cuba is easy.
 If you do things like a Cuban, it’s dirt cheap.
 But if you do things like a tourist, you’re going to cry at how expensive it can be.
 Read on to learn the best ways to travel to Havana on a budget.
 Once you do, feel free to message us directly with any questions about cheap Havana travel, or on all things Cuba!

 I’ve spent months in Havana, which is arguably one of the cheapest places to travel in the country, and I’ve gotten pretty damn good at spending little to no money in Cuba.
 And I’m not eating peanuts for dinner and sleeping in parks – oh no, I sleep in a room with AC and eat all three meals, almost to a point of excess!
 I’ve figured out some tricks to help navigate the city in the least touristy way possible, and that has made all the difference.
 If you make smart decisions about where to stay, what to eat, and how to get around, you can easily spend less than $300 a week in Havana.

 The biggest way to save money in Cuba is on accommodations.
-Hotels and other tourist-level accommodations (like a private Airbnb apartment) are expensive.
-Truthfully, anything that is catered specifically to tourists is going to cost you.
-But if you are interested in having a true Cuban experience, living in a casa particular, or a homestay, you will save tons.
+Hotels and other tourist-level accommodations (like a private Airbnb apartment) are expensive, and under the new regulations, Americans can't stay in most hotels anyway.
+But if you are interested in having a true Cuban experience, then staying in a casa particular, or a homestay will save you tons.

 I’ve found a wonderful house in Centro Havana that only charges $20/night, including breakfast and dinner.
 Cuba doesn’t have a strong culture of eating out and not only is home cooked food always made with much more love, it’s also way cheaper (and better)!
 Many houses will make you breakfast and dinner if you ask, and pricing is always negotiable.
 Give it a try!